 Origin: The Florida Panhandle (primarily Gulf and Liberty Counties).

-Color and Taste: The color of wildflower honey will vary from year to year, based on the particular mix of nectar that the bees collect.
-It generally ranges from Extra Light Amber to Amber.The mixing of nectar by the bees produces a robust and complex combination of floral flavors, which can linger on the palate.
-Because wildflower honey contains so many different types of pollen, it is a good choice for folks using raw honey to treat seasonal allergies.
+Color and Taste: The color of raw unfiltered wildflower honey will vary from year to year, based on the particular mix of nectar that the bees collect.
+It generally ranges from Extra Light Amber to Amber.The mixing of nectar by the bees produces a robust and complex combination of floral flavors.
+It is a great everyday raw honey for sweetening your tea or coffee.
+Because our raw wildflower honey contains so many different types of pollen, it is also good choice if you are using raw honey to treat seasonal allergies.

 Health and Wellness: All raw honey that contains plenty of pollen will help with seasonal allergies.
 Wildflower honey, however, contains loads of pollen from over a dozen different trees, flowers, bushes and grasses.
 This makes it a superior honey for treating pollen-based allergies.